MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

     |**`<MakesIndexResourceConfigFilePath>`** | The local output file for saving the indexing resource configuration information to build your index. | **makesIndexResConfig.json** |

 1. Run the command
+    > [!NOTE]
+    > If have multiple Azure Subscriptions and/or Tenants, you'll specify additional parameters.
+    > See [Azure login failure due to multiple subscriptions or multiple tenants being tied to a single Azure account](resources-troubleshoot-guide.md#Azure-login-failure-due-to-multiple-subscriptions-or-multiple-tenants-being-tied-to-a-single-Azure-account) for more details.

 ## Submit a build index job to the indexing resources created

 The final step to generate your index is to submit a build index job to Azure Batch account via the kesm tool.
-The Azure Batch account will spin up workers(virtual machines) to process MAKES json entities and build the index.
+The Azure Batch account will spin up workers (virtual machines) to process MAKES json entities and build the index.
 The build index job will handled by three types of workers: jobManager, preprocessor, and indexer.
 The jobManager will take a build index job and create preprocessor and indexers tasks and monitor preprocessor(s) and indexer(s) till they finish their tasks.
 Preprocessor will validate, partition, and format the MAKES json entities.
 Indexer will then build indexes using the preprocessed entities.

 1. Copy the following command to your command /terminal window: